reTHINK-project/dev-hyperty/docs/bracelet/readme.md

 This function discovers available bracelets.

 ```
-Promise<ContextDataObject[]]> discover( )
+Promise <Context.Context[]]> discover()
 ```

 **parameters**

 No input parameter.

+**returns**

+A list of Context objects with:

+context.id : MAC Address of the device

+context.name : name of the device eg "Mi Band"

+context.description : additional information about the device (optional)

 ### connect

-This function connects to a certain previsouly discovered bracelet and starts reading its sensors.
+This function connects to a certain previously discovered bracelet and starts reading its sensors.

 ```
-connect( SensorOptions options )
+<Promise> Context connect( string id, SensorOptions ?options )
 ```

 **parameters**

+*id* device identity returned by the discover function ie context.id

-*options* is of type SensorOptions defined in [W3C Generic Sensor API](http://www.w3.org/TR/2015/WD-generic-sensor-20151015/#the-sensor-interface)
+*options* is of type SensorOptions defined in [W3C Generic Sensor API](https://www.w3.org/TR/generic-sensor/#api) where measurement frequency is defined.

+**returns**

+It returns the Context Data Object created by the Syncher allowing the Application to also observe the bracelet with `bracelet.onChange().then(function(){})`.